5241 Memorial Drive,

-Following the criminal twinning of the Phipps Plaza Theatre, the ABC execs decided to expand into the fastest growing county in Georgia, Dekalb, a suburb of Atlanta.
+Following the criminal twinning of the Phipps Plaza Theatre, the ABC executives decided to expand into the fastest growing county in Georgia, Dekalb, a suburb of Atlanta.
 The theatre was built at the end of the new Stonemont Shopping Center (hence its name) located at the intersection of Memorial Drive and Rays Road.
-This was roughly the 5400 block of Memorial Drive about 2 miles outside of I-285.
 The shopping center name came from the proximity to the mountain and town of Stone Mountain.

 Of course this kind of thing could not go unnoticed, and by 1981 other companies were starting to move into the area.
-Septum, a company that got its start by picking up defunct Jerry Lewis Cinemas, opened a quad across the road in 1982, followed by a 5plex just down the road a year or so later.
-By that time Plitt had bought out the ABC chain and soon opened a 6plex next to the Septum 5.
-Soon, Cineplex bought out Plitt and opened a 6plex just across the line in Gwinnett County.
-Last, as usual, to the scene was General Cinema which opened a very nice 8plex at Hairston Road, just in time to see the bottom drop out of the market.
-By the early 90’s every one of the sites I have described here had closed at some point, and I think that at one point they were all closed at the same time.
+Septum, a company that got its start by picking up defunct Jerry Lewis Cinemas, opened a quad across the road in 1982, followed by a 5-plex just down the road a year or so later.
+By that time Plitt had bought out the ABC chain and soon opened a 6-plex next to the Septum 5.
+Soon, Cineplex bought out Plitt and opened a 6-plex just across the line in Gwinnett County.
+Last, as usual, to the scene was General Cinema which opened a very nice 8-plex at Hairston Road, just in time to see the bottom drop out of the market.
+By the early-1990’s every one of the sites I have described here had closed at some point, and I think that at one point they were all closed at the same time.

-I do not know exactly when the Stonemont closed, but it was still going in 1989.
+Cineplex closed the Stonemont Theatre in 1995.
+It reopened as a discount theatre in 1997 and closed in 1998.
 It has been years since I have been out there, but the last I heard the building itself was still standing, waiting, I suppose, for the area to turn around so it can be demolished, like everything else in Atlanta, to make way for the 21st Century.

 Just login to your account and subscribe to this theater